dkerr64/homebridge-yolink/README.md

 ### Manipulator / Water Valve Controller

 YoLink water valve controllers report as a *Manipulator* device, the plugin registers this as a HomeKit generic valve.
-HomeKit has the concept of both open/close and in use where in use means that fluid is actually flowing through the device.
+HomeKit has the concept of both open/close and in-use where in-use means that fluid is actually flowing through the device.
 Presumably this allows for a valve to be open, but no fluid to flow.
-YoLink only reports open/close and so the plugin uses this state for both valve position and in use (fluid flowing).
+YoLink only reports open/close and so the plugin uses this state for both valve position and in-use (fluid flowing).
 Normal status reporting occurs every 4 hours.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

-I have observed *Can't connect to Device* errors from YoLink when trying to retrieve device status.
-When these occur the plugin attempts to connect again, up to 5 times, before giving up.

 ### Motion Sensor